gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 In order to achieve an Association Restart as described in {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}, a safe DTLS connection dedicated to Restart SHALL exist and be available.
-Furthermore, both peers SHALL have safely stored both the current DCI and the related key.
+Furthermore, both peers SHALL have safely stored both the current Restart DCI and the related key.
-Here we assume that DCI and key survive the events leading to SCTP Restart request.
+Here we assume that Restart DCI and key survive the events leading to SCTP Restart request.

 ### Handshake of initial DTLS Restart connection {#init-dtls-restart-connection}

 As soon as the Association has reached the ESTABLISHED state, a DTLS Restart connection SHOULD be instantiated.
-The instantiation of the initial DTLS Restart connection follows the rules given in {{further_dtls_connection}} where the DCI = DTLS-RESTART-0.
+The instantiation of the initial DTLS Restart connection follows the rules given in {{further_dtls_connection}} where the DCI = 0x40 (that is initial DCI = 0 and R bit = 1).

 It MAY exist a time gap where the Association is in ESTABLISHED state but no DTLS Restart connection exists yet.
 If a SCTP Restart procedure